fhalab/evSeq/Validation/README.md

 After running ssSeqTest.sh, image outputs from ssSeq should be evaluated manually to confirm there are no errors -- tests are not written for this output type.
 Note also that tests are currently not run for the troubleshooting output -- it is only for the summary output generated in non troubleshoot mode.

+# General notes on test datasets and expected datasets:
+1. Only barcode plates 1-8 are currently deployed and tested in ssSeq.
+Further test data must be made to incorporate more barcode plates.
+2. There are some discrepencies between the expected and ssSeq output.
+These all happen as a result of the alignment algorithm: Insertions and deletions toward the end of the sequence are harder to capture, so ssSeq does not always catch insertions and deletions at the end of a sequence.
+Errors in alignment can be remedied with overlapping forward and reverse reads!
+When reads do not overlap, some insertions and deletions may go unnoticed.
+All exceptions were manually evaluated for this problem, and code is written in the test data to ignore expected discrepencies.

 # test_ssSeq.py
 This python script contains all tests that will be run on ssSeq output.
 All developers should feel free to add more tests to/improve the detail of the tests in this script as issues are encountered.